syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_db_parser/005_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/001_rules/000_rule/README.md

   - *global*: Every message belongs to the same context.

-  **NOTE**: Using the context-scope attribute is significantly faster than using macros in the context-id attribute.
+  Using the context-scope attribute is significantly faster than using macros in the context-id attribute.
   {: .notice--primary}
   For details on correlating messages, see Correlating log messages using pattern databases.